-Plants can easily be scorched by direct sunlight, so to reduce the intensity of the sun you can introduce shading.
-There are a number of options available, including external or internal blinds, shading netting, which is a convenient and low-cost choice, or you can paint your greenhouse with shade paint, which is usually applied from late spring and washed off in the autumn.
+- Plants can easily be scorched by direct sunlight, so to reduce the intensity of the sun you can introduce shading, such as external or internal blinds.
+Shading netting is a convenient and low-cost choice

 Most greenhouses are supplied for self-build, although the price of some timber models does include professional assembly.